Chicken Cacciatore

 Make It A Meal

 Serve Chicken Cacciatore over tender egg noodles, fluffy rice, or creamy polenta to soak up all the flavorful sauce.
 A side of crusty bread is perfect for sopping up every last drop.
 Pair it with a simple green salad dressed in a light vinaigrette to balance the dish’s richness.
-For a truly Italian experience, enjoy it with a glass of dry red wine that complements the bold flavors.
+If you’re looking for things to do in Milan when it rains, grab a seat at a bistro and order this dish, or make it at home for an authentic Italian meal.

 Chicken Cacciatore on a serving platter.